Humphrey Repton (cricketer)

-Humphrey Repton (christened 20 April 1780 at Springfield, Essex; died 19 December 1819 at Hornchurch, Essex) was an English amateur cricketer.
+Humphrey Repton (christened 20 April 1780 - 19 December 1819) was an English amateur cricketer.

 Personal life

 Humphrey Repton was a son of Humphry Repton a noted landscape gardener of the 18th Century.
 He was educated at Eton College, and at time of his death was associated with the Office for Auditing Public Accounts, Somerset House.

 Career

 He was mainly associated with Marylebone Cricket Club (MCC) and he made 8 known appearances in first-class matches from 1812 to 1817.